6 Most Common Network Problems

 - Interference in the Wireless Network

 - How to Identify Network Problems

 Modern technology and the increasing use of hosted services has brought major changes to network and application infrastructures.
 While these changes have equipped users with more functionality than ever before, they have also greatly increased our dependence on a high functioning network to help us ensure the maintenance of these critical applications.

-Laggy video calls, slow application speed, buffering downloads, choppy VoIP Quality, and no Internet connection are examples of network problem symptoms.
+Laggy video calls, slow application or network speed, buffering downloads, choppy VoIP Quality, and no Internet connection are examples of network problem symptoms.
 If you're struggling to perform everyday tasks over the Internet, or unable to use important apps, there's a good chance your network is to blame.